sdvdxl/influxdb.com/content/docs/v0.9/troubleshooting/frequently_encountered_issues.md

 See the [Query Syntax](../query_language/query_syntax.html) page for more information.

-## Writing more than one continuous query to a single measurement and tag set
+## Writing more than one continuous query to a single series
 Use a single continuous query to write several statistics to the same measurement and tag set.
 For example, tell InfluxDB to write to the `aggregated_stats` measurement the `MEAN` and `MIN` of the `value` field grouped by five-minute intervals and grouped by the `cpu` tag with:

 `CREATE CONTINUOUS QUERY mean_min_value ON telegraf BEGIN SELECT MEAN(value) AS mean, MIN(value) AS min INTO aggregated_stats FROM cpu_idle GROUP BY time(5m),cpu END`